 How’s your credit score?

 You’ll need very good credit to qualify for the top rewards and travel credit cards.
-Also keep in mind that each new application can place a hard inquiry on your credit report, which can cause short-term damage to your score.
+Also keep in mind that each new application will place a hard inquiry on your credit report, which can cause short-term damage to your score.